curi/fi/docs/pub-drafts/index.md

 {:toc}

 These are drafts and/or posts I'm making public.
 There a some general purposes, like early error correction, or suggestion of materials, or to put them out there without committing too much to the idea, etc.

+## things i'd like to write about one day

+* the benefit and/or purpose of persistence
+  * is it good?
+* bioshock as a poor imitation of philosophy
+* (placeholder)